microsoft/STL/README.md

   Unsupported Tests  : 5
 ```

-In the above example we see that 23 tests succeeded and 5 were unsupported.
+In the above example, we see that 23 tests succeeded and 5 were unsupported.

 ### Result Code Values